LawnchairLauncher/lawnicons/CONTRIBUTING.md

 ![](docs/images/quality-7-complex-icons.png)

 Many complex icons can be made in the Lawnicons style, taking into account the original, so it's worth giving it a try first.
-When it’s clear that the original icon can’t be conveyed in the Lawnicons style, you need to study the visual part of an application or a game.
+When it’s clear that the original icon can’t be conveyed in the Lawnicons style, you need to study the visual part of an app or a game.

 Whatever you come to, the result should be at least logical and high-quality.